PostHog/posthog.com/contents/blog/modern-data-stack-sucks.md

 If you haven't figured it out already, we're not fans of this situation.
 To us, the "modern data stack" creates barriers to building successful products.
 We want to streamline how startups gather and analyze data at the earliest stages, consolidate more of the stack as they scale, and keep data close to the people who need and use it.

+We want to make it easy to evaluate whether products are working or not.
+Key to this is the ability for engineers to find and analyze the data they want, along with tools like experiments and session recordings.
+The modern data stack creates complexity and silos that make figuring out what to work on and what’s working unnecessarily difficult.

+### Improving PostHog as a CDP

-To make this happen, we are improving PostHog as a [customer data platform (CDP)](https://github.com/PostHog/posthog/issues/13126).
+To change this, we are improving PostHog as a [customer data platform (CDP)](https://github.com/PostHog/posthog/issues/13126).
 We built the key functionality, such as the ability to:

 - Receive data from your app(s) and site(s) with our [SDKs](/docs/integrate?tab=sdks)
 - Receive data from sources like [Stripe](/apps/stripe-connector), [Hubspot](/apps/hubspot-connector), [Intercom](/apps/intercom)